 But don’t be daunted, as a medical organisation like St John’s Ambulance will be able to give you advice about what type of First Aid you should have at your event.

-If your event is open to members of the public, you will need Public Liability Insurance.
-Check with the venue first, as they may already have insurance that covers your event.
+If your event is open to members of the public, you will need public liability insurance.
+This type of insurance will help cover costs if a member of the public claims again you for things like personal injury or damage to their property.
+Check with the venue you're working with; they may already have insurance covering your event.

 - Collecting money in a public space

 - Serving alcohol

 This list doesn’t include everything, so contact your local authority who will be able to advise you which licences you require.

 The Food Standards Agency provides guidelines for preparing, handling and cooking if you're preparing food.
 And if you are using a caterer, you must ensure they have a food hygiene certificate and public liability insurance.